alberthdev/spasm-ng/README.md

     Visual Studio 2010 or newer is recommended, but it may be possible to downgrade.
 See http://stackoverflow.com/a/16196505 for more info.

-    Note that if you're using VS 2010, SP1 or newer is required.
+    Note that if you're using Visual Studio 2010, SP1 or newer is required.
+    Without the service pack, the build will fail.

     Visual Studio Express editions can be used for building.
+    This include Express for Desktop, Visual C++ Express, etc.

     If you want to build with COM support, however, you will need the ATL include files.
 You can get these by either: